 Established in 1926 in the town of North Andover, Brooks School provides a co-educational, college preparatory program for 380 students on a 270-acre campus overlooking Lake Cochichewick.
 Small classes allow students to work closely with teachers, fostering a relationship that is at the core of the warm, close-knit community.
-With a challenging academic curriculum that includes 17 advanced placement courses, Brooks also offers opportunities to study abroad in Africa, Europe and China.
+With a challenging academic curriculum that includes 17 advanced placement courses, Brooks also offers opportunities to study abroad in Africa, Europe and South America.
 The school’s exceptional athletic program has earned numerous league and New England championships.

 THE SCHOOL'S HISTORY

 Brooks School was founded by the Rev. Endicott Peabody, headmaster of Groton School.
 Associated with him were Richard Russell, who gave the land and original buildings and who served for many years as secretary-treasurer of the board of trustees; the Reverend Sherrard Billings, senior master at Groton; James Jackson, a Groton graduate and trustee; Roger B. Merriman, also a Groton trustee and parent; and the Right Reverend Charles L. Slattery, a former Groton teacher and trustee.
 Mr. Peabody believed that there was a need for another small boarding school built on the Groton model.
 The school was to be named after Phillips Brooks, the rector of Boston's Trinity Church, and the teaching was to be that of the Episcopal faith.

 Frank D. Ashburn, a graduate of Groton and Yale, was appointed the school's first headmaster.
 Brooks School opened September 29, 1927, with 14 boys in the first and second forms and two masters, a headmaster and a headmistress.
 Thereafter, one form was added each year until the school included all six forms.
 The first class graduated in 1932.